Terms & Conditions

-I understand the aid as offered is to supplement my own resources for payment of my educational costs at Oregon State University.
-I agree to use the funds for my educational expenses as outlined in the student budget and that funds will be made available beginning the first day of each term, provided all necessary requirements have been completed.
-I understand that my financial aid offer may be adjusted during the year by the Office of Financial Aid due to changes in institutional, State, or Federal funding or to other unknown factors, such as changes in student attrition or percentage of award acceptances.
+I understand that the aid offered is to supplement my own resources for payment of my educational costs at Oregon State University.
+I agree to use the funds for my educational expenses as outlined in the student cost of attendance and that funds will be made available by the first day of each term, provided all necessary requirements have been completed.
+I understand that my financial aid offer may be adjusted during the year by the Office of Financial Aid due to changes in institutional, state, or federal funding or to other unknown factors, such as changes in enrollment or aid utilization.

-I understand that the Admission’s office determines my residency status for tuition purposes.
+I understand that the Office of Admissions determines my residency status for tuition purposes.
 I will update the Office of Financial Aid if my aid status does not match my current residency classification or if my classification is revised at any time.

-I understand that if my parents are interested in the Federal Direct Parent PLUS loan, one parent needs to submit the Parent PLUS loan application found at: studentaid.gov.
-The parent that completes the Parent PLUS loan application must also complete and sign the Master Promissory Note (MPN) at: studentaid.gov/mpn, if a first time Parent PLUS loan borrower.
+I understand that if my parents are interested in the Federal Direct Parent PLUS Loan, one parent needs to submit the Parent PLUS Loan application found at StudentAid.gov.
+The parent that completes the Parent PLUS Loan application must also complete and sign the Master Promissory Note (MPN).
+I understand that my parent borrower is only eligible for the Parent PLUS Loan if I am a dependent student according to the federal student aid criteria.

-I understand that if I am a first-time borrower accepting the Federal Ford Direct student loan, I am required to complete an Entrance Counseling session at: studentaid.gov and sign a Master Promissory Note (MPN) at: studentaid.gov/mpn.
+I understand that if I am a first-time borrower accepting a Federal Direct Loan, I am required to complete an Entrance Counseling session and sign a Master Promissory Note (MPN), which includes terms and conditions of the loan.

-I understand that if Federal Work-Study is part of my aid, I must work to earn the amount of this financial aid offer.
-I understand that the wage will be at least the State minimum wage and that I cannot work more than 20 hours in a week while school is in session.
-For more information visit the Federal Work Study webpage.
+I understand that if Federal Work-Study is part of my aid, I must work to earn the amount on my financial aid offer.
+I understand that the wage will be at least the state minimum wage and that I cannot work more than 24 hours per week while school is in session.
+For more information, visit the Federal Work-Study webpage.

-I agree to report to the OSU Office of Financial Aid any additional assistance I may receive at any time throughout the school year.
-This includes, but is not limited to, all departmental scholarships, outside scholarships, stipends, fellowships, GRA or GTA positions, room and board allowances or subsidies, vocational rehabilitation, staff rates, tuition waivers, BIA, etc. I understand that additional assistance may result in a reduction of my award and/or require repayment of financial aid already received.
-To print and submit an Additional Resources form, please visit the Financial Aid Forms webpage.
+I agree to report to the Office of Financial Aid in writing any additional assistance I may receive at any time throughout the school year.
+This includes, but is not limited to, all departmental scholarships, outside scholarships, stipends, fellowships, GRA or GTA positions, room and board allowances or subsidies, vocational rehabilitation, staff rates, tuition waivers, BIA, etc. I understand that additional assistance may result in a reduction of my aid and/or require repayment of financial aid already received.
+Reporting of additional assistance can be done in the OSU Financial Aid Self-Service Portal.

 Rights & Responsibilities